ivandotv/pumpit/README.md

 const resolveCtx = { foo: 'bar' }
 container.resolve('some_key', resolveCtx)
 ```

-> Read about [transforming dependencies](#transforming-dependencies) to see how context is passed to the callbacks.

 ## Injection tokens

 Injection tokens are the values by which the injection container knows how to resolve registered data.
 They can be `string`, `Symbol`, or any object.